 The software is usually created by hackers who have extensive knowledge of internet protocols, firewalls, security limitations, and more.
 It can find its way into your network through various routes, as well.
-Malware comes in many different forms, including viruses, ransomware, adware, and botnets among others.
+It comes in many different forms, including viruses, ransomware, adware, and botnets among others.
 Email is a very common point of entry, though it may also be possible for someone to hack into your network directly and “plant” the malware.

-The best way to avoid the problems malware can cause involves avoiding malware in the first place.
+The best way to avoid the problems malware can cause involves avoiding it in the first place.
 Numerous companies provide preventative solutions, ranging from email security options (since much of the malware introduced into business networks is introduced via email) to enhanced firewalls designed to stop breaches before they start.
 If you want to be certain that your network is up to date and protected against such intrusions, the best way to do this is with a network security assessment.
-This is designed to actively find holes in your network that malware could potentially penetrate, then give you options for plugging those holes and keeping your company’s data safe.
+This is designed to actively find holes in your network that malware and other bad actors could potentially penetrate, then give you options for plugging those holes and keeping your company’s data safe.

-To further improve your network, you should always make sure that you have a strong antivirus and antimalware program running on every computer at all times.
+To further improve your network, you should always make sure that you have a strong antivirus and anti-malware program running on every computer at all times.
 It is also important that you keep your systems and software updated.
 The best way to do this is to allow automatic updates and schedule them during non-working hours.
 Finally, train your employees to spot any potentially malicious activity and report it immediately.

 Malware can have a horrible effect on your company.
 In fact, some malware can even completely erase your data or lock you out of your systems, rendering your entire business completely helpless.
 Schedule a network assessment today, and be sure that you have the best antivirus and firewall protection available installed.
 If you are the victim of an infection and need assistance with malware removal, contact us today.

 Scareware is a form of malware that generates browser pop-ups that resemble Windows or OS X system messages, claiming to be software such as antivirus, antispyware, registry cleaner, driver updater, etc. The system messages report fictitious problems such as infected files or missing driver updates intended to scare users into purchasing useless software or installing malicious software onto their devices.